When we say this building has a history like no other, we mean it.

 After the 59 Club was relocated, the building went on to become a hub for creatives.
 It was a venue that hosted Kate Moss’s first professional photo shoot with The Face photographer, Corinne Day, then it became a nightclub, going on to house “20:20”, one of the most award-winning creative agencies in the UK, founded by Riley Riley.

-When we took over the building in 2019, designer Marcello Minale from Minale Tattersfield, architect Marco Miotto and Michele Cuccovillo from Rock Mission marketing agency, collaborated to get the building under some extensive refurbishment to make it the perfect home for today’s creatives while all of this exceptional history gets celebrated and current resident creatives can remain in awe of its glorious past.
+When we took over the building in 2019, designer Marcello Minale from Minale Tattersfield, architect Marco Miotto and Michele Cuccovillo from Rock Mission and Bottomless Brunch, collaborated to get the building under some extensive refurbishment to make it the perfect home for today’s creatives while all of this exceptional history gets celebrated and current resident creatives can remain in awe of its glorious past.